How do I get on-site sales consultants to actually work with me?

-Reps send deals to the agents who make their job easier — not the chattiest.
+On-site sales consultants send deals to the agents who make their job easier — not the chattiest.
 Here's how to become one.

 Example situation

-“I work three of the same builder communities over and over, but the on-site reps still treat me like a stranger every time I bring a buyer.
-One rep is all business, another's chatty.
+“I work three of the same builder communities over and over, but the on-site sales consultants still treat me like a stranger every time I bring a buyer.
+One is all business, another's chatty.
 I want to become someone they trust and want to work with — so my deals go smoother and they start sending me their unrepresented walk-ins.
 I just don't want to come off fake or salesy.”

 Judgment —